Clustered planarity testing revisited: Algorithm

 \section{Algorithm}

-Let $(G, T)$ be a clustered graph for which the corresponding variant of the strong Hanani--Tutte theorem holds, that is, an existence of an independently even clustered drawing of $(G,T)$ implies that $(G,T)$ is c-planar.
+Let $(G, T)$ be a clustered graph for which the corresponding variant of the strong Hanani--Tutte theorem holds, that is, the existence of an independently even clustered drawing of $(G,T)$ implies that $(G,T)$ is c-planar.

 Our algorithm for c-planarity testing is an adaptation of the algorithm for planarity testing from~\cite[Section~1.4.2]{Sch13_hananitutte}.
 The algorithm starts with an arbitrary clustered drawing $\mathcal{D}$ of $(G,T)$.
 Such a drawing always exists: for example, we can traverse the tree $T$ using depth-first search and place the vertices of $G$ on a circle in the order encountered during the search.
 Then we draw every edge as a straight-line segment.
 Since every cluster consists of consecutive vertices on the circle, the topological discs representing the clusters can be drawn easily.
-The algorithm tests whether the initial drawing $\mathcal{D}$ can be continuously deformed into an independently even clustered drawing $\mathcal{D}_0$ of $(G,T)$.
+The algorithm tests whether the edges of the initial drawing $\mathcal{D}$ can be continuously deformed to form an independently even clustered drawing $\mathcal{D}_0$ of $(G,T)$.
 This is done by constructing and solving a system of linear equations over $\mathbb{Z}_2$.
 By the corresponding variant of the strong Hanani--Tutte theorem, the existence of such a drawing $\mathcal{D}_0$ is equivalent to the c-planarity of $(G,T)$.

 Now we describe the algorithm in more details.
 We start with the original algorithm for planarity testing and then show how to modify it for c-planarity testing.